AlexWang-16/learn_javafx/README.md

 # Learning JavaFX
 Code samples and experimentation while learning JavaFX.
 Tutorials are numbered and progress from simple to more complex examples.

+Beginning with JFX02, all of those apps uses Scene Builder, a development tool to speed up GUI development process by offering drag and drop of GUI elements on screen.

 Note: These examples are from me following and/or modifying tutorials from [ProgrammingKnowledge](https://www.youtube.com/playlist?list=PLS1QulWo1RIaUGP446_pWLgTZPiFizEMq "JavaFX Tutorial Playlist by ProgrammingKnowledge").

 ## Requirements